-These are just a few of the approaches to classifying sermons that have been devised over the centuries; all of them have something to commend them.
-If you have an interest, you can read all the sources I have mentioned and many, many more, and there certainly may be benefit in doing this.
-But I am a simple preacher, and for the purposes of this book, let's think of sermon classes in a simpler way, even more simply than Broadus does.
+These are just a few approaches to classifying sermons that have been devised over the centuries; they all have something to commend them.
+If you have an interest, you can read all the sources I have mentioned and many more, and there certainly may be benefits in doing this.
+But I am a simple preacher, and for the purposes of this book, let's think of sermon classes in a simpler way, even more simply, than Broadus does.

-In a practical and empirical way, a sermon is either aimed toward the saved, or it is aimed toward the lost.
-For our purposes, this is the most basic way to think of the sermon, and has the most impact on its structure and content.
-The decision whether the sermon is evangelistic or not is one of the first you must make while in the process of crafting it.
+Practically and empirically, a sermon is either aimed toward the saved or it is aimed toward the lost.
+For our purposes, this is the most basic way to think of the sermon and has the most impact on its structure and content.
+The decision of whether the sermon is evangelistic or not is one of the first you must make while in the process of crafting it.
 This decision must be and will be reflected in your purpose statement.

-Now a word of caution that complicates things: we have all preached sermons that were intended for the church, but that under the unction of the Holy Spirit were transformed into evangelistic appeals.
+Now, a word of caution complicates things: we have all preached sermons that were intended for the church but that, under the unction of the Holy Spirit, were transformed into evangelistic appeals.
 We have also seen the opposite happen.
-In fact, most of us, in every sermon, regardless of its classification, structure, or subject matter, include an evangelistic appeal at some point, or in the case of a predominantly evangelistic sermon, include the needs of the saved people who are there by alluding to healing, or supernatural help with family, marital, or financial issues.
-This is not bad or wrong, or to be avoided, but is simply a fundamental part of preaching to congregations that are growing and dynamic and thus include people with many needs.
+In fact, most of us, in every sermon, regardless of its classification, structure, or subject matter, include an evangelistic appeal at some point, or in the case of a predominantly evangelistic sermon, include the needs of the saved people who are thereby alluding to healing, or supernatural help with family, marital, or financial issues.
+This is not bad or wrong or to be avoided, it but is simply a fundamental part of preaching to congregations that are growing and dynamic and thus include people with many needs.
 Such churches most always have people on the pews that need to respond to the call of God in their lives for salvation, as well as church members who are dealing with many other needs.
-Pastors who are blessed to preach to such congregations can't well afford to ignore the motivational, doctrinal, or devotional types of sermons, but also must learn to employ the techniques of the evangelistic sermon, often within the same sermon.
+Pastors who are blessed to preach to such congregations can't reasonably afford to ignore the motivational, doctrinal, or devotional types of sermons but also must learn to employ the techniques of the evangelistic sermon, often within the same sermon.

 So, when building sermons, we should think of them as having a predominant genre or classification; namely, either they are predominantly evangelistic or predominately to benefit the church.
-If a sermon is predominantly evangelistic, for example, and you wish to include the church in your target audience, it is important that you do so in a smooth and logical way.
+Suppose a sermon is predominantly evangelistic, for example, and you wish to include the church in your target audience.
+In that case, it is important that you do so in a smooth and logical way.
 Find a hook in your material that restates your purpose in a way that addresses the needs of the saved.
-Utilize a Bible story, an illustration, or a Scripture verse to do this.
+To do this, utilize a Bible story, an illustration, or a Scripture verse.